Back to Ni-MH Rechargeable Batteries / You Are Here

 This is why cycle life is usually experienced as a gradual loss of runtime rather than a sudden total failure.
 In other words, the battery often does not stop working overnight.
 Instead, each recharge may give a little less usable energy, until the battery no longer supports the device the way it used to.
 For multi-cell packs, uneven cell aging can make that decline show up even earlier.

-Cycle life usually declines gradually, not all at once Many NiMH batteries stay useful for hundreds of recharges, but conditions decide how long that useful life lasts.
-Useful performance over repeated charging More charge cycles Usable runtime Strong early performance Gradual decline Still charges, but lasts less What shortens cycle life Poor charge control Heat and overheating Deep neglect and bad storage Uneven or weak cell quality Real-world cycle life is often defined by shorter runtime, not by sudden complete failure.
+Cycle life usually declines gradually, not all at once Many NiMH batteries stay useful for 500–1000 cycles, but heat, charging, and discharge depth decide the real result.
+Useful performance over repeated charging More charge cycles Usable runtime Strong early performance Gradual decline Still charges, but lasts less What shortens cycle life Poor charge control Heat and overheating Deep discharge and bad storage Uneven or weak cell quality Real-world cycle life is often defined by shorter runtime, not by sudden complete failure.

 How Many Years a NiMH Battery Can Stay Usable